sagemath/trac_to_gh/Issue 4425.md

 # Issue 4425: sqrt(4) returns a SymbolicComposition instead of the number 2!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4425

 Original creator: was